 Colombia: Conflict Profile

-Colombia is in the midst of an almost 50-year conflict between the government and several guerrilla groups.
+Colombia is in the midst of a half-century long conflict between the government and several guerrilla groups.
 The human impact of the conflict has been enormous, with at least 50,000 lives lost to date, and one of the world’s largest populations of internally displaced people – many of whom have disappeared.

 Despite being the oldest democracy in Latin America, the country has lacked national cohesion since its independence in 1810.
-As a result of the country’s three Andean mountain ranges, acting as natural barriers, and the division of society by class interests, Colombia has had a weak state, with vast areas of territory in which the government has de facto had no monopoly of justice and use of force.
+As a result of the country’s three Andean mountain ranges, acting as geographical barriers, and the division of society by class interests, Colombia has had a weak state, with vast areas of territory in which the government has had no monopoly of justice or the use of force.

-Civil strife has been endemic to the development of the modern state of Colombia.
-The current conflict with armed guerrilla groups dates from the mid-sixties, but the origins of current conflict go back to the period of ‘La Violencia’ (1948-1958).
+Civil strife has been endemic to the development of the modern state of Colombia, which has suffered from political violence since its inception.
+Though the current conflict with armed guerrilla groups dates from the mid-sixties, its origins go back to the period of ‘La Violencia’ (1948-1958).
 Following the assassination of the popular charismatic leader Jorge Eliécer Gaitán Ayala in 1948, an internecine conflict between the Liberals and the Conservatives took place.
 During this period, some peasants organised themselves into communities with the support of the Communist Party.

 ‘La Violencia’ came to an end through a constitutionally sanctioned power-sharing agreement between the Liberal and Conservative Parties, known as the ‘National Front’.
 The accord, however, eliminated political competition.
-Any political activity outside these two options was often repressed and attacks to communist enclaves led to the transformation of the peasant communities into mobile guerrillas, especially following the Cuba revolution in 1959.
+Any political activity outside these two options was often repressed and attacks to Communist enclaves led to the transformation of the peasant communities into mobile guerrillas, especially following the Cuban Revolution of 1959.

-In 2008, the ‘False Positives’ scandal rocked the country, with allegations that members of the army had murdered up to hundreds of civilians who were then passed off as rebels (the verified number killed is disputed).
-The story indicates just how much violence has become part of Colombian society.
+In 2008 however, the ‘False Positives’ scandal rocked the nation, with allegations that members of the army had murdered hundreds of civilians who were then passed off as rebels (the verified number killed is disputed).
+The practice artificially inflated the apparent success of the government in its fight against the guerrilla, by as much as 40% in 2007, and indicates just how much violence has become part of Colombian society.